bilalbari3/personal-website/content/post/regression-discontinuity-design-for-medicine/index.md

 There are even more creative applications of RDD.
 A recent study argued that individual neurons might employ a form of this technique to estimate their causal effect on behavior<sup>7</sup>.
 It remains to be seen whether the predictions of this theory are true, but it is wonderful to see such unbridled creativity directed at solving important problems.

 As with any technique, the conclusions are only as good as the assumptions.
 [This talk](https://youtu.be/fc1hkFC2c1E?t=731) from Andrew Gelman provides a humorous, if horrifying example of when RDD goes wrong.
-I recommend watching the video and listening to his reasoning, highlighting the importance of domain-specific expertise (and sometimes a bit of common sense).
+I recommend watching the video and listening to his reasoning, highlighting the importance of domain-specific expertise (and a bit of common sense).

 <img src="chenEtAl_fig3.png" width="500"/>